 During the SL-MO-LR operation, the UE shall run a timer T5101.
 This timer is started when the operation is sent, and stopped when a response is received from the network.
 If this timer expires the UE shall assume that the operation has failed, and may terminate the dialogue by sending a RELEASE COMPLETE message, and shall inform the user of the failure.

-In the LCS-SLMOLR invoke component included in the REGISTER or FACILITY message, the UE acting as the SL positioning client UE and requesting the network to perform the ranging and sidelink positioning for a target UE using one or more SL reference UEs:

-a) shall include the slmolr-Type IE set to rangingSidelinkExposure;

-b) shall include the relatedUEInfo IE. In the relatedUEInfo IE, the UE:

-1) shall include one entry for each of the one or more SL reference UEs, containing application layer ID of the SL reference UE and the slReferenceUE role; and

-2) shall include an entry containing application layer ID of the target UE and the targetUE role;

-c) shall include the preferredRangingResult IE set to the relativeLocationIndicator, rangeDirection or both; and

-d) shall include the lcs-QoS IE.

-In the LCS-SLMOLR invoke component included in the REGISTER or FACILITY message, the UE acting as the target UE:
+In the LCS-SLMOLR invoke component included in the REGISTER or FACILITY message, the UE:

 a) shall include the slmolr-Type IE set to rangingSidelink;